 Detail information on the projects can be found on the links or related pages for the District Plan Variations Projects.

 In 2010, Hastings District Council (HDC) submitted a proposal to the New Zealand Transport Agency to become New Zealand’s first “Model Community” – an initiative designed to demonstrate that carefully planned, sustained investment in walking and cycling can have a positive impact on a community.
-For more information on this project please visit the iWay page of our website.
+For more information on this project please see: iWay page

 - Rotary Pathways

-The pathways project is a regional initiative aimed at linking Hawke's Bay cities and coastal townships via recreational walkways and cycleways for individuals, families and tourists.
-For information on this project please visit the Rotary Pathways page of our website.
+The pathways project is a regional initiative aimed at linking Hawke's Bay cities and coastal townships via recreational walkways and cycleways.
+For information on this project please see: Rotary Pathways page.

 - Facade Enhancement Scheme

-The aim of the Façade Enhancement Scheme is to provide financial support to building owners and tenants to upgrade their façades, using colour schemes that are both aesthetically pleasing and sensitive to the colour schemes of adjacent buildings, the scheme will remove unsightly features and replace conflicting signage with more sympathetic versions.
-To find out more information on this project please visit the Facade Enhancement Scheme page of our website.
+The aim of the Façade Enhancement Scheme is to provide financial support to building owners and tenants to upgrade their façades, using colour schemes that are both aesthetically pleasing and sensitive to the colour schemes of adjacent buildings, the scheme will remove unsightly features and replace conflicting signs with more sympathetic versions.
+For more information on this project please visit: Facade Enhancement Scheme page.